The content of this website is provided for informational purposes only and is not a substitute for professional medical advice

 The high systemic risk include patients with aneurysmal rupture also have box hemodynamic instability, are. respiratory distress, hipoxemia, coagulopatí treatment-as, sepsis, cardiac ischemia, liver failure, renal failure or other multisystem.

 The advantage of this technique is that it requires prolonged deep anesthesia, craneotomía, brain retraction.
-Anyway procedures are not without limitations as aneurysms incompletely occluded especially the wide-necked or giant (Complete closure is obtained in less than 40% case) (15), recanalization of the aneurysm due to remodeling material used (16% case) (16), or complications inherent to the procedure.
+Anyway procedures are not without limitations as aneurysms incompletely occluded especially the wide-necked or giant (Complete closure is obtained in less than 40% case) (15), recanalization of the aneurysm due to remodeling of the material used (16% case) (16), or complications inherent to the procedure.

 Embolization with balls is equally encouraging results with preservation of afferent vessel in cases of aneurysms do not have fresh clots and is being achieved because there are better diagnostic techniques as MRI, best fluoroscopic equipment to, development of new types of balloons and microcatheters.
 But it is necessary that these techniques are centralized in specialized centers to develop the most in the future this therapeutic alternative.